 Allocations Implemented by the BMAP

 The FWRA, Section 403.067, F.S., states that the BMAP must equitably allocate pollutant reductions to individual basins, as a whole to all basins, or to each identified point source or category of nonpoint sources, as appropriate.
-Allocations are determined based on a number of factors listed in the FWRA, including cost-benefits, technical and environmental feasibility, implementation time frames, and others (see Appendix B).
+Allocations are determined based on a number of factors listed in the FWRA, including cost-benefits, technical and environmental feasibility, implementation time frames, and others.
 The adopted TMDL (see Section 1.3.6) sets the allocations, as a percent reduction, to the nonpoint source category (LA) in order to achieve the target concentration of 0.35 milligrams per liter (mg/L) of nitrate + nitrite in the Upper Wakulla River.
-This BMAP implements the TMDL allocations for the nonpoint sources More detailed allocations may be developed, if needed, for the next BMAP iteration.
+This BMAP implements the TMDL allocations for the nonpoint sources, which assigns the TMDL target as a whole to all basins.
+However, this BMAP initially focuses on achieving the TMDL target in the PFAs, and includes more stringent nitrogen limitations for WWTFs that discharge to land surface infiltration and contribute nitrogen loading to ground water in PFA1.
+More detailed allocations may be developed, if needed, for the next BMAP iteration.

 The main sources of loading to the Upper Wakulla River come from the surrounding springshed, and the 0.35 mg/L nitrate + nitrite target concentration is also the criterion for springs.
 Therefore, the reductions associated with the strategies in this BMAP will improve the quality of both the Upper Wakulla River and Wakulla Springs.